 It’s a term that you can’t seem to get away from in product development since Frank Robinson introduced the methodology in 2001, and then Eric Ries popularised its meaning in 2009 as part of his larger thinking around Lean Startups.

-Everyone seems to love the idea of an MVP - a Minimum Viable Product - but in practise it’s often used to describe something that’s not really minimal, and sometimes not all that viable.
+Everyone seems to love the idea of an MVP - a Minimum Viable Product - but in practice it’s often used to describe something that’s not really minimal, and sometimes not all that viable.

 Maximum focus on the minimum